Spoilers ahead! Description of physical violence and death.

 Violence and power

 All in all, Tomb Raider reminds me of The Last of Us.
 The concept of “hardening” by suffering and committing violence is a concept of dominant masculinity.
 In Tomb Raider, there is a woman protecting herself and her friends instead of a man (over)protecting a woman, which makes it a little less sexist.
-Still it’s the same problematic idea.
+Still it is the same problematic idea.

 The fusion of violence and power appears several times in the narration.
 The antagonist Mathias has formed a group of exclusively male followers, the Solarii.
 Under his rule, opposition means instant death.
 As an allusion to real militant groups and religious fanatics, this is plausible and a topic worth exploring.
-But Tomb Raider doesn’t go into detail here.
+But Tomb Raider does not go into detail here.

 Story details as secrets